safranchik/glider/README.md

-# wasabi
+# Glider
-Welcome to WASABI, a machine learning framework for hybrid supervision.
+Welcome to Glider, a machine learning framework for multi-supervision!